awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 1. In **Name**, enter **AmazonCloudWatchAgent**\.

-1. In **Version**, enter **latest** if it's not already provided by default\.
+1. In **Version**, enter **latest** if it isn't already provided by default\.

 1. Choose **Run**\.

 **Two: To update config data JSON format**
-+ To update the JSON formatting of the existing config settings for the CloudWatch agent, use **Run Command**, a capability of AWS Systems Manager, or log into the instance directly with an RDP connection to run the following Windows PowerShell commands on the instance, one at a time\.
++ To update the JSON formatting of the existing config settings for the CloudWatch agent, use **Run Command**, a capability of AWS Systems Manager, or log in to the instance directly with an RDP connection to run the following Windows PowerShell commands on the instance, one at a time\.

   ```
   cd ${Env:ProgramFiles}\\Amazon\\AmazonCloudWatchAgent